Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/kaizerseat/_index.md

 As expected, this became Kaizerseat.
 About half of it is the result of discarded ideas that I pushed upstream, the other half unique mechanics and actions invented just for this version.
 For example, it contains a Seatcard that randomizes a few rules per game, and it has _multiple types of actions_.
 Both were ideas I'd originally given to other games, but which turned out to be slightly too much for those simple versions.
 So they ended up here!

+## Credits

+Check out the main overview page for [Throneless Games](/throneless-games/) for more detailed credits and background.